It’s time to speak from the heart!

 The 너무 adds emphasis.
-It means ‘too much’.
-Therefore, this version of ‘I miss you’ in Korean means ‘I miss you too much’.
+It means ‘so much’.
+Therefore, this version of ‘I miss you’ in Korean means ‘I miss you so much’.

 Hopefully you now know how to say ‘I miss you’ in Korean.
 Now go out and practice this expression with someone important to you.
 Not only will you get some Korean practice, but you’ll also make their day!